dr-wenhao/Streaming-Video-understanding/README.md

 - [LJungang/Awesome-Video-Reasoning-Landscape](https://github.com/LJungang/Awesome-Video-Reasoning-Landscape)

 ## ☎️ We're Hiring!
-We're hiring interns for the TGT program at JD Explore Academy!
+We're hiring multimodal research scientists and interns at JD Explore Academy!
 If you have top-tier publications and are passionate about video understanding and VLMs, please send your resume to: siqingyi.phoebus@jd.com.
 We'd love to hear from you!